 Rhode Island boasts beautiful coastal regions and colonial villages that speak to the state’s history as one of the original 13 colonies.
-However, a growing drug crisis prevents countless Rhode Island residents from enjoying good health and a fulfilling life.
+However, a growing drug crisis prevents countless Rhode Island residents from enjoying good health and fulfilling life.

-Drug and alcohol addiction wreak havoc on a person’s health, relationships and life.
+Drug and alcohol addiction wreaks havoc on a person’s health, relationships and life.
 The longer a person lives this way, the greater the damage to their body, mind and social health.
 High rates of drug abuse in this New England state are tearing lives apart, but fortunately, hope exists.

 Addiction treatment can help a person regain control over their life.
 Rhode Island residents have numerous options for individualized treatment, including detoxification services and inpatient drug rehab.

 Rhode Island is eighth in the nation for states with the biggest drug problems, particularly for opioid abuse.
 Large numbers of overdose deaths contribute to this ranking.

 From 2009 to 2016, overdose deaths steadily increased throughout Rhode Island.
 In 2016, drug overdose deaths were higher than all those caused by homicide, motor vehicle crashes, and suicide combined.

 The Rhode Island Medical Society projects that, unless the state takes action to turn the tide of substance abuse, overdose deaths will continue to increase in the years ahead.
 Projected overdose rates include:

 - 370 deaths in 2018

 Opioid Overdose Deaths